webmarketingroi/html-coding-standards/README.md

 ## Write valid HTML

 All HTML code must be valid and well formed.
-You must validate it against the HTML specification pertaining to the project you are working on.
+You must validate it against the HTML specification.
+Always use HTML5 (unless specifically instructed otherwise).

+The purpose of defining the formatting and style rules (with the usage of ‘coding standards’) is to improve collaboration, code quality and readability.
+Tools are free to obfuscate, minify, and compile as long as the general code quality is maintained.

+With the correct adherence to coding standards, it should be almost indistinguishable which member of the team wrote what part of the code-base – in other words, it should look largely “uniform” and “consistent” in style in all projects.
+Remember: Working code (or mark-up) is not the same thing as good code.

 ### DOCTYPE